vikejs/vike-node/packages/vike-server/README.md

 Server integration for Vike.

+The most important feature you unlock:
-With this extension, your server is transpiled with Vite.
-So that you don't need `ts-node`/`tsx` anymore.
+ - Your server is transpiled with Vite.
+So that you don't need `ts-node`/`tsx` anymore
+ - Seamless deployment on cloud platforms thanks to extensions like `vike-cloudflare` and `vike-vercel`

-In development, the server process is restarted when a change is detected.
+ - In development, your server supports HMR!

 [Installation](#installation)
 [Custom `pageContext`](#custom-pagecontext)